Tithes & Alms

 Testament of Joseph 9:5

-• We have examples through scripture that unbelieving women unaware of shamefacedness and modesty of the daughters of the Church, bare their shoulders (12 women in black), wear harlots attire in public (proverbs 7:10) and bare their arms, breast, and legs (Joesph 9:5) in their adorning as an example to sisters to understand what women adorning in modest apparel with shamefacedness ought not to do.
+In closing on this segment, We have examples through scripture that unbelieving women (unaware of the high value of shamefacedness and modesty in reverence for Alahayim that the daughters of the Church operate in) bare their shoulders, (12 Women in black) wear harlot's attire in public (Pro 7:10) and bare their arms, breast, and legs (Joesph 9:5) in their adorning, go about in the world uncovered (Acts of Thomas 56) and operate in the qualities (or works) of evil spirits.
+These things are examples to sisters to help understand what women adorning in modest apparel with shamefacedness in the fruits of the Spirit ought not to do.

-• When in humility, the daughters of Zion are clothed in modest apparel and ornaments.
-Sadly, according to Isaiah 3, the daughters, would have their righteous garments and ornaments taken away, which included head coverings, due to their haughtiness.
-Hence we predominantly see the daughters of Zion not being ashamed to go about in the world uncovered or dress in modest apparel generally speaking today.
+When in humility, the daughters of Zion are clothed in modest apparel and beautifying ornaments to make themselves beautiful with good intent.
+Sadly, according to Isaiah 3, the daughters would have their righteous garments and ornaments taken away, which included head-coverings, due to their haughtiness and operation in other evil spirits.
+For this reason, we predominantly see the daughters of Zion struggling in unbelief, not being ashamed to go about in the world uncovered or dressed immodestly, generally speaking, present today.

 Isaiah 3:16-23

-2. Being uncovered is a similitude of evil women;
+Being uncovered is a similitude of evil women in the spiritual world.

-3. Being uncovered when going about in the world is a sign the Lord is displeased at the haughtiness of his daughter who is called unto shamefacedness and sobriety in modest apparel;
+Being uncovered when going about in the world is a sign the Lord is displeased at the haughtiness of his daughter who is called unto shamefacedness and sobriety in modest apparel.

-4. Being uncovered when praying or prophesying is a dishonour to her head.
+Being uncovered when praying or prophesying is a dishonour to her head (the man) and lord, Christ the Lord, and Alahayim the Father.

-• The Apostles, being teachers of good things according to the Spirit, taught for the women to adorn themselves in a meek and quiet spirit within, while adorning themselves in modest apparel with shamefacedness and sobriety.
-These commands help the women avoid the temptations of the spirit of fornication in heart and being a representation of evil spirits in the world to dishonour the Head of us all, Christ Yache.
+The Apostles, being teachers of good things according to the Spirit, taught for the women to adorn themselves in a meek and quiet spirit within, behaving in chaste conversation (manner of life) with reverence, while adorning themselves in modest apparel with shamefacedness and sobriety.
+These commands help the women avoid the temptations of the spirit of Fornication in heart and mind that desires for them to be a representation of evil spirits in the world to dishonour their heads (men), the Lord of us all, Christ Yache, and the Holy Father and Alahayim of all, Ahayah.

 1 Timothy 2:9-10

-• These commands were to ensure the daughters would not end up in torments as we read about in Acts of Thomas 56.
-In the Acts of Thomas he went to India to preach and a certain women went to hell, being escorted by an angel showing her the torments to come upon sinners.
+These commands were to ensure the daughters would not end up in torments as we read about in Acts of Thomas 56.
+In the Acts of Thomas, he went to India to preach and a certain woman went to hell, being escorted by an angel, showing her the torments to come upon sinners;

 Acts of Thomas 56